tcj2001/bitunix-automated-crypto-trading/README.md

 The platform can be configured through the `config.py` file or `config.txt`.
 Key configuration parameters include:
 - Trading Parameters:
   - `AUTOTRADE` : True or False
+  - `TICKERS`: supply a list of tickers seperated by comma to trade, e.g., "BTCUSDT,ETHUSDT" or "" to auto select based on MIN_VOLUME and THRESHOLD
   - `LEVERAGE`: Trading leverage (1-100)
   - `THRESHOLD`: Ticker selection based close near high or low of the day
   - `MIN_VOLUME`: Ticker selection based on Minimum trading volume